Missouri officer accused of striking man with SUV is charged

 O'FALLON — A white suburban St. Louis police detective who was captured on video apparently hitting a black suspect with a police SUV then kicking and punching the man was charged Wednesday with two counts of assault and armed criminal action.

-Special Prosecutor Tim Lohmar announced the charges against Florissant Detective Joshua Smith, 31, who was fired June 10, eight days after the violent arrest amid nationwide protests and unrest over the police killing of George Floyd in Minneapolis.
+Special Prosecutor Tim Lohmar announced the charges against Florissant Detective Joshua Smith, 31, who was fired June 10.
+The violent arrest June 2 came amid nationwide protests and unrest sparked by the police killing of George Floyd in Minneapolis.

+"It's situations like this that good cops hate because it makes everybody look bad," Lohmar said at a news conference.

 About one-third of Florissant's 51,000 residents are black.
-Its just north of Ferguson, where Michael Brown's death at the hands of a white police officer in 2014 was a catalyst for the Black Lives Matter movement.
+The St. Louis suburb is just north of Ferguson, where Michael Brown's death at the hands of a white police officer in 2014 was a catalyst for the Black Lives Matter movement.
 The St. Louis region has been the site of dozens of protests since Floyd's May 25 death.

-The arrest occurred on June 2, a day after four St. Louis police officers were shot and a retired St. Louis police captain was fatally shot during a violent night in the city.
+The arrest happened a day after four St. Louis police officers were shot and a retired St. Louis police captain was fatally shot during a violent night in the city.
 Florissant Police Chief Timothy Fagan has said Smith was on duty because of civil unrest in the area.

 Officers were pursuing a vehicle occupied by three men because it had been seen near an earlier shots-fired incident, Florissant Mayor Tim Lowery said.
 The pursuit ended on a residential street in nearby Dellwood.